Dark Mode Design

 The Rise of Dark Mode

-- Mobile-First Design: The rise of mobile devices has made battery life a crucial concern, giving dark mode a practical edge.
+- Mobile-first design: The dominance of mobile devices made battery life a practical concern, giving dark mode a concrete functional advantage on OLED screens.

 Benefits of Dark Mode Design